 There are two main reasons why businesses should take the time to develop their strategic plans.
-The first one is in the preparing of the strategy plan will force you to make hard decisions and the second reason is to question these decisions, in other words, to break bad habits.
+The first one is in the preparing of the strategic plan will force you to make hard decisions and the second reason is to question these decisions, in other words, to break bad habits.

-Instead, most have the idea that a strategy emerges as events unfold or declares the future to be unpredictable and thus, doesn’t make strategic choices until the future becomes sufficiently clear.
+Instead, most have the idea that a strategy emerges as events unfold or declare the future to be unpredictable and thus, doesn’t make strategic choices until the future becomes sufficiently clear.
 And, as we’ve seen in the last ten years, no one can make a safe bet on the future.

 Worse, strategic planning is nearly impossible because it is not part of marketing communications team.
 Instead, it is with the market research or product development group with a dotted line to the VP of Marketing.
 Thus decisions that require cutting off possibilities and options can be unnecessarily complicated, biased and time-consuming.

 For this post, we bring you our top offenders as to why companies don’t have a strategic plan.